 - Fearless Miranda, Miranda Alcaraz – Miranda and her husband have created the online fitness community Street Parking.
 It’s gaining traction as a reputable fitness program for those who mostly workout or train at home.
 Miranda is an incredible athlete and cut her coaching teeth in the CrossFit world.
 Now, Miranda has evolved away from CrossFit with her Street Parking business.
 She is inspirational to women (and men) around the world as she practices what she preaches, offering up motivation as well as sound general preparedness programming.
 My wife follows this program and I join in from time to time.
 I’ve found their programming fun and challenging.
 So, if you’re looking for a new home workout program check out www.streetparking.com and follow Miranda on instagram. https://www.instagram.com/fearlessmiranda/

 We hope you take the time to follow these impressive coaches (and us, follow Movement Guides too!).
 Also,check out our other blog where we list the Top Physical Therapy Instagram Accounts to follow in 2019.

-UPDATE!
-The new 2020 edition of Top Strength Coaches to Follow on Instagram is up!
+Click here for the 2020 edition of Top Strength Coaches to Follow on Instagram

 Thanks for reading!